 What's in a Name: From the title alone, we see there will be humor and satire and little anecdotal glimpses into different "difficult" women.
 Roxane Gay's talent as a cross-genre writer is impressive, to say the least.
 Her Marvel comics, novels, and critical essays are continually top sellers, so it's no surprise that her most recent release is also flying off bookshelves.
 Difficult Women is a collection of short stories, and the title speaks for itself.
 Written with that trademark charm, compassion, and revolutionary insight, you won't be able to put this one down, even when you come across the disturbing, detailed description of a woman eating expired yogurt.

 Tone Teaser: "Everything in my head feels loose, lost."

-What's in a Name: Her words are often cutting and defeatist on the surface but liberating when you dig a little deeper, just like the sentiment behind the title.
-Ottessa Moshfegh has been described as the Flannery O'Connor of our time, so if you're drawn to Southern Gothic literature, you'll get along well with this collection of short stories.
+What's in a Name: Moshfegh's words are often cutting and defeatist on the surface but liberating when you dig a little deeper, just like the sentiment behind the title.
+She has been described as the Flannery O'Connor of our time, so if you're drawn to Southern Gothic literature, you'll get along well with this collection of short stories.

 Tone Teaser: "I hated my boyfriend, but I liked the neighborhood."

 What's in a Name: This collection of essays borrows its title from Broder’s Twitter handle, and while it's charming as a string of 140 character tweets, it's even better in prose.
 At times heartbreaking and at others hilariously self-deprecating, Broder's relentless bravery will make you laugh out loud while simultaneously shedding a tear (or 10).
 She's especially honest and poignant in her writing on love and anxiety in the digital age with "Never Getting Over the Fantasy of You Is Going Okay."

 Tone Teaser: "Just saw two ants drown together in a bathtub and thought of us: a love story."